MBCProject/mbc-markdown/yfaq/README.md

 * **MBC Mailing List** - To join the MBC mailing list, please send a request to mbc@mitre.org.

+* **capa-MBC Mappings** - The MBC team has contributed to the ATT&CK and MBC mappings of [capa](https://github.com/fireeye/capa), the FLARE team's open-source static analysis tool.
+See [capa rules](https://github.com/fireeye/capa-rules).

 * **Cuckoo-MBC Mappings** - Cuckoo Sandbox 2.0.7 includes mappings between its signatures and ATT&CK.
 The MBC team updated the mappings using MBC, which increased the accuracy due to MBC’s malware focus.
 A fork of the Cuckoo community repo is now available on [MBCProject](https://github.com/MBCProject) (see [community](https://github.com/MBCProject/community) and [cuckoo](https://github.com/MBCProject/cuckoo)).

 * **STIX 2 Representation** - MBC content is available in STIX 2.1 format - see the [mbc-stix2](https://github.com/MBCProject/mbc-stix2) repository.

-* **Micro-behaviors** - Low-level malware behaviors that support other objectives and behaviors are captured as micro-behaviors in MBC 2.0.
+* **Micro-behaviors** - Low-level malware behaviors that support other objectives and behaviors are captured as micro-behaviors in MBC 2.x.

 * **Version Control** - MBC v1.0 was released at the end of January 2020.
 Further changes are being tracked and releases will happen on an as-needed basis:
 	- MBC v2.0 was released in September 2020 and includes micro-behaviors and changes associated with [ATT&CK sub-techniques](https://attack.mitre.org/resources/updates/updates-july-2020/index.html).
-	- MBC v2.1 will be released in early 2021.
+	- MBC v2.1 was released in February 2021 and includes additional micro-behaviors and behavior methods.

 * **MBC Website** - An MBC website will replace markdown documents by mid-2021.